thm-msror/LanguageExchangeProject/README.md

 ## 🔄 User Flow

 1. **Registration**
-   - A new user signs up with a username, password, and email.
+   - A new user signs up with a username, password, and email.=
-   - A verification email is simulated by logging a unique verification link to the console.
+   - After registration, click the verification link shown on the page
-   - The user must "verify" their email via the link before logging in.
+   - Successful verification redirects to login page

 2. **Login**
    - Once verified, the user logs in using their credentials.